Share this

 - Any documentation from previous projects or interactions with customer

-- Copy of the full scope of work for project
+- Copy of the full scope of work for the project

-- Cite any issues or problems raised by customer
+- Cite any issues or problems raised by the customer

 Want a more detailed layout?
+Check out this example.
 Here are the data fields the Project Management team at Innovate requires from sales:

 - Project name